 A frequent lecturer on Uveitis, Dr. Do has spoken at events hosted by several highly-respected organizations in the field–the Association for Research in Vision & Ophthalmology and the American Society of Retina Specialists among them – and most recently made a presentation at RGW’s Optometric Symposium in Washington, D.C.
 He has conducted research and co-authored articles published in prominent medical journals including Retinal Physician, Current Opinion in Ophthalmology and Ocular Immunology & Inflammation.
 Dr. Do has also authored a number of textbook chapters on subjects ranging from ocular inflammatory diseases to retinal imaging.

-Dr. Do will be seeing patients in the practice’s Chevy Chase and Fairfax offices.
-He will be diagnosing and treating those with all types of infectious and non-infectious inflammatory diseases that manifest inside the eye, identifying the source of the inflammation and determining whether to pursue a course of injections, implement systemic therapy, implant a device in the eye to control the inflammation, or in the most serious cases, perform surgery.
+Dr. Do sees patients in the practice’s Chevy Chase and Fairfax offices.
+He diagnoses and treats those with all types of infectious and non-infectious inflammatory diseases that manifest inside the eye, identifying the source of the inflammation and determining whether to pursue a course of injections, implement systemic therapy, implant a device in the eye to control the inflammation, or in the most serious cases, perform surgery.
 Dr. Do, as a trained vitreoretinal surgeon, also treats patients with diseases like diabetic retinopathy and macular degeneration, and performs surgical procedures for conditions like retinal detachment, and macular holes.

 Pictured above: A frame from a fluorescein angiogram, a dye-based test which is used to visualize the retinal blood flow.
 This patient carries a diagnosis of sarcoidosis, an inflammatory condition which can affect the eyes, and led to retinal changes seen here.